BogdanVeligorskyi/NumberConverser_Java/README.md

 Application uses GUI based on Swing library.
 ATTENTION: in created JAR-file package was changed from "calculator" to "converter".

-In order to run application you have to create Eclipse project, add all files from here respectively to their packages and create JAR-file.
+In order to run application you have to download Number Converter.jar and start it (at least JRE is needed).
-After that start the latest file with the use of JRE.